 Children could be seriously injured or killed if caught in the path of a closing window.
-Never leave the remote key in a vehicle with children.
-When there are (Continued)
+Never leave keys in a vehicle with children.
+When there are children in (Continued)

-children in the rear seat, use the window lockout switch to prevent operation of the windows.
-See $Keys \Leftrightarrow 14$.
+the rear seat, use the window lockout button to prevent operation of the windows.
+See Keys $\Rightarrow$ 6.

-The power windows work when the ignition is on, in accessory mode, or when Retained Accessory Power (RAP) is active.
-See Retained Accessory Power (RAP) ⇒ 219.
+Power windows work when the ignition is on, in accessory mode, or when Retained Accessory Power (RAP) is active.
+See Retained Accessory Power (RAP) $\Rightarrow$ 164.